MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/task-recorder-retail-pos.md

 ### Capture screenshots

 Task recorder can capture screenshots of the Retail Modern POS UI as you record a business process.
-Task recorder uses the screenshots if you download the recording as a Word document.
-To turn on the screenshot capture feature, set the **Capture screenshot** option to **Yes**.
+To turn on the screenshot capture feature, set the **Capture screenshot** option to **Yes** and then do the recording.
+Once the recording is completed CLik Stop and download the word document.
+The word document should have the steps with relevant screenshots.

 #### Note
-> Capture screenshot functionality is not supported in Cloud POS.
+> Capture screenshot functionality is not supported in Modern POS.

 ### Start task and End task